Jenny99-Alca/midterm_project/README.md

 The JSON file read in should be formatted such as the "example_orders.json" file in this git repository.
 This was the file used for this script.
 It contains the customer's names and contact information, as well as the food items they ordered and their prices.

-Based on the information from the JSON file that was read, the script then instructs how to format and/or what to add to the two new JSON files that need to be created (see below).
+Then, based on the information from the JSON file that was read, the script instructs how to format and/or what to add to the two new JSON files that need to be created for this project (see below).

 One JSON file is named 'Customers.json' and displays the following information in this format:
 {